mstksg/inCode/copy/entries/functional-models.md

 unroll :: Model p s a b -> Model p s [a] [b]
 ```

-In writing this out as a type, we also note that the `p` parameter is the same,
+In writing this out as a type, we also note that the `p` parameter type is the
-and the `s` state type is the same.
-If you're familiar with category theory,
+same, and the `s` state type is the same.
+(Aren't types nice?
+They force you
+to have to think about subtle things like this)  If you're familiar with
-this looks a little bit like a sort of "fmap" under a `Model p s` category --
+category theory, this looks a little bit like a sort of "fmap" under a `Model p
-it takes a (stateful and backpropagatable) `a -> b` and turns it into an `[a]
+s` category -- it takes a (stateful and backpropagatable) `a -> b` and turns it
--> [b]`.
+into an `[a] -> [b]`.

 Olah's post suggests that this is a `mapAccum`, in functional programming
 parlance.
 And, surely enough, we can actually write this as a `mapAccumL`.